gitkraken/vscode-gitlens/docs/links.md

 - _{context}_ is an optional parameter representing the context of the login.
 Currently supported values include:

   - _start_trial_ - Log in to start a Pro trial.

+#### Example Usage

+External sources, such as GitKraken web pages, can use these links internally to get you into GitLens and logged in to your GitKraken account.